IntegralEquations/Inti.jl/docs/src/tutorials/geo_and_meshes.md

 !!! warning "Mesh quality"
       The quality of the generated mesh created through `meshgen` depends heavily on the quality of the underlying parametrization.
-For surfaces containing a degenerate parametrization, or for complex shapes, you are better off using a suitable CAD (Computer-Aided Design) software in conjunction with a mesh generator.
+For surfaces containing a degenerate parametrization, or for complex shapes, one is better off using a suitable CAD (Computer-Aided Design) software in conjunction with a mesh generator.